Hugin

 ## Description

 Hugin is an open-source panorama photo stitching and HDR (High Dynamic Range imaging) merging software.
 It assists users in combining multiple images to create seamless panoramas and can adjust for the optical distortions in camera lenses.
 A common use case is producing wide-angle shots by stitching together several overlapping photos.
+This can allow for the creation of multiple exposure images, as well as large composite shots that combine dozens of images.
+The tool offers some automated features for image stitching, though manual use is suggested to avoid artifacting or unintended errors.

 ## Cost